microsoft/bedrock-cli/docs/cloud-infra-management.md

   subnet_prefixes: <insert value>
   vnet_name: <insert value>
   subnet_name: <insert value>
-  network_plugin: azure
-  network_policy: azure
-  oms_agent_enabled: "false"
-  enable_acr: "false"
   acr_name: <insert value>
 ```

+**Note:** Definitions will only include variables that do not have a default
+value.
+To override default values, add the variable name to the variables
+definition and provide a new value.

 ### generate

-Generates a deployment folder of an infrastructure scaffolded project containing
-a `definition.yaml` with a `source`, `template` and `version` to obtain and
-complete the Terraform template files.
+Creates a "generated" deployment folder with the completed Terraform files based
+on definitions provided from a scaffolded project.

 It will do the following:

 - Check if a provided project folder contains a `definition.yaml`
+- Verify the configuration of parent and leaf definitions.
 - Check if the terraform template `source` provided has a valid remote
-  repository
+  repository.
-- Cache the master version of the provided `source` repository locally in
+- Clone and cache the master version of the provided `source` repository locally
-  `~/.spk/templates`
+  in `~/.spk/templates`
-  > Cached repositories will be converted through regex for spk to hash.
-I.e. a
+  > Cached repositories will be converted through regex for spk to hash. (i.e. a
   > `source` template of `https://github.com/microsoft/bedrock` will be cached
-  > into a folder called `_microsoft_bedrock_git`
+  > into a folder called `_microsoft_bedrock_git`)
-- Create a "generated" directory for Terrform deployments
+- Create a "generated" directory for Terrform deployments (alongside the
+  scaffolded project directory)
 - Copy the appropriate Terraform templates to the "generated" directory
 - Create a `spk.tfvars` in the generated directory based on the variables
-  provided in `definition.yaml`
+  provided in `definition.yaml` files of the parent and leaf directories.

 ```
 Usage: